finndude/Shared-Calendar/README.md

 # Shared-Calendar

-A wbsite to allow people to set when they are free and share it with others.
+A website to allow people to set when they are free and share it with others.